yidakra/rainscribe/USAGE.md

 2. Look for patterns in the `current_offset` value - it should stabilize after a few minutes
 3. Adjust the `BUFFER_DURATION` if needed - this adds extra delay to account for processing time
 4. Restart the system with a different initial offset value if necessary
+5. Consider increasing the `VIDEO_OUTPUT_DELAY_SECONDS` value if subtitles are consistently missing or appearing too late

 ### Subtitle Drift